See Google Summer of Code for how to get involved.

 - Harish Fulara implemented a framework for showing different UI perspectives.
 The existing main UI has been refactored into the EditorPerspective, and the welcome dialog has been replaced by a new gorgeous and modern GreeterPerspective.

-- Suhas Nayak finished the slow motion support in [GES][GES.md].
+- Suhas Nayak worked on the slow motion support in GES, but had to interrupt.

 - Yatin Maan implemented support for Scaled Proxies.